Matt Hague: Pittsburgh Pirates

-Hague was drafted by the Pittsburgh Pirates in the ninth round (264th overall) of the 2008 Major League Baseball draft as a third baseman.
-He began his professional career that season with the State College Spikes of the Class-A Short Season New York–Penn League, before he was promoted to the Hickory Crawdads of the Class-A South Atlantic League.
-In 2009, Hague played for the Lynchburg Hillcats of the Class A-Advanced Carolina League, where he began playing first base.
+The Pittsburgh Pirates selected Hague in the ninth round, with the 264th overall pick, of the 2008 Major League Baseball draft as a third baseman.
+He began his professional career that season with the State College Spikes of the Low–A New York–Penn League, before he was promoted to the Hickory Crawdads of the Single–A South Atlantic League.
+In 2009, Hague played for the Lynchburg Hillcats of the High–A Carolina League, where he began playing first base.
 That year, he finished third in the Carolina League with a .293 batting average.

-Hague was promoted to the Altoona Curve of the Double-A Eastern League in 2010, where he was named the team's Iron Man.
+Hague was promoted to the Altoona Curve of the Double–A Eastern League in 2010, where he was named the team's Iron Man.
 Hague batted .309 with 12 home runs and 75 runs batted in (RBIs) during the 2011 season with the Triple-A Indianapolis Indians, leading the International League in hits and receiving midseason and postseason International League All-Star honors.
 However, he did not receive a September call-up to Pittsburgh as the team already had a number of first basemen and outfielders.
 He was added to the Pirates' 40-man roster to protect him from the Rule 5 draft after the 2011 season.

 After impressing the Pirates with his power in 2012 spring training, Hague made the Pirates' Opening Day roster.
 He made his MLB debut on April 7.
 He recorded his first MLB hit on April 8, a pinch-hit RBI single off Philadelphia Phillies pitcher Kyle Kendrick.
 He played in 30 games for the Pirates in 2012, batting .229 with seven RBIs and a stolen base.
 He spent the rest of the season with Indianapolis, where he batted .283 with four home runs, 54 RBIs, and three stolen bases.
 He also spent the entire 2013 season with Indianapolis, batting .285 with eight home runs, 69 RBIs, and four stolen bases.
 He began the 2014 season with Indianapolis, playing in 93 games and batting .267, with 14 home runs, 66 RBIs, and a stolen base.
 He also appeared in three games for Pittsburgh, going 0-for-2 at the plate.
 The Pirates placed him on waivers.

 Toronto Blue Jays

-2014

 On August 18, 2014, the Toronto Blue Jays claimed Hague off waivers and assigned him to the Class AAA Buffalo Bisons of the International League.
 In 13 games, he batted .377 for Buffalo with a home run and 10 RBIs.
 The Blue Jays designated him for assignment on September 2, but added him back to their 40-man roster on September 28.